-We wanted to better understand how people find investments and make investment decisions.
-We turned to our clients and listened to over 8,000 through focus groups, surveys, and telephone interviews.
+listened to over 8,000 through focus groups, surveys, and telephone interviews.

 Clients were unsure how certain funds made it onto our fund list.
 So we improved the transparency of our research and fund selection process.
-Clients wanted to ensure their portfolios were diverse, so we have offered additional guidance on how a fund can fit into a portfolio.
+Clients wanted to ensure their portfolios were diverse, first, we do it better, and we make it easy.